Jojo4GH/nav/README.md

 - ➡️ Use arrow keys to navigate everywhere
 - ⌨️ Type to filter entries, press `Tab` to autocomplete
-- ✏️ Instantly edit files with your favorite editor
+- ✏️ Instantly edit files with your favorite editor on the fly
 - 📈 Create files and directories or run commands everywhere
 - ✅ Press `Enter` to move your shell to the current directory